 manufacturer’s warranties.
 Ohana Construction Inc. does not offer or extend material warranties beyond the manufacturer warranties.

-Except where otherwise indicated in writing, Ohana Construction Inc. offers a subcontractor warranty of one (1) year from substantial completion.
-(See page 1 of this document for the roof labor warranty.)
+Except where otherwise indicated in writing, Ohana Construction Inc. offers a subcontractor warranty of seven (7) years from substantial completion.

 Ohana Construction Inc. warranty shall only be responsible for defective installation of the work.
 In no case shall Ohana Construction Inc. be responsible for factors beyond our control, such as failure due to fire, sever weather